taagada/DamnatioLauncher/README.md

 Then ensure `node_modules/helios-core/dist/dl/mojang/MojangIndexProcessor.js` has been updated on line 85-86 like in the <a href="https://github.com/taagada/DamnatioLauncher/blob/master/node_modules/helios-core/dist/dl/mojang/MojangIndexProcessor.js#L85">github</a>.

-Then run next command to crate the executable (create the executable depend on the platform your using)
+Then run next command to create the executable (create the executable depend on the platform your using).

 ```console
 npm run dist